-The new Office 365 Reports dashboard shows you the activity overview across the Office 365 products in your organization.
+The Reports dashboard shows you the activity overview across the Microsoft 365 or Office 365 products in your organization.
 It enables you to drill in to individual product level reports to give you more granular insight about the activities within each product.
 For example, you can use the Skype for Business Session details report to see details about individual user's call experiences.

 Check out Reports overview for more reports that are available.

 This report, along with the other Skype for Business reports give you details on activity including session details across your organization.
 These details are very helpful when you investigating, planning, and making other business decisions for your organization and for setting up Communications Credits.

 You can see all of the Skype for Business reports when you log on as an administrator to the Microsoft 365 admin center.